Spannakin/WildGetaway/README.md

 ### Site Owner Goals
 * To advertise site and facilities available
-* Relevent content about the holiday site
+* Relevant content about the holiday site
 * Easy way for visitors to contact the holiday site
-* Clear information on pricing and booking relevent policies for stays
+* Clear information on pricing and booking relevant policies for stays
-* Appealing visiual elements
+* Appealing visual elements
 * links to review sites and social media to engage with audience
 * link for email sign up